cronaswap/default-token-list/.github/ISSUE_TEMPLATE/token-request.md

 Link to official Twitter account:
 Link to the official homepage of token:
-Link to Token Logo (102x102 SVG, Circular logo):
+Link to Token Logo (102x102 PNG, Circular logo):
 Link to CoinMarketCap or CoinGecko page of token (If any):